vovavili/dota_rosh_timer/README.rst

 You may or may not get VAC-banned for using this in your games, though I *presume* that a ban is unlikely as you are not interacting with DotA files in any direct or indirect way.
 Use on your own risk.

-By default, this tracks the Rosh timer.
+By default, this tracks the Roshan timer.
 One can also specify command line arguments to track metrics like glyph and buyback cooldowns.

 Installation guide